syncfusion-content/document-processing-docs/Document-Processing/PDF/PDF-Library/NET/Working-with-Annotations.md

 ### Redaction Annotation

-The essential PDF supports removing or redacting the sensitive text and images from the PDF documents.
+The essential&reg; PDF supports removing or redacting the sensitive text and images from the PDF documents.
 The redaction is the process of permanently removing sensitive information from the PDF document, use the [PdfRedaction](https://help.syncfusion.com/cr/document-processing/Syncfusion.Pdf.Redaction.PdfRedaction.html) class to remove content.
 Using the [PdfRedactionAnnotation](https://help.syncfusion.com/cr/document-processing/Syncfusion.Pdf.Interactive.PdfRedactionAnnotation.html) class, you can mark the content to redact or remove it from the PDF pages.
 The content will be redacted when performing the [Flatten](https://help.syncfusion.com/cr/document-processing/Syncfusion.Pdf.Parsing.PdfLoadedAnnotationCollection.html#Syncfusion_Pdf_Parsing_PdfLoadedAnnotationCollection_Flatten) operation.

 {% tabs %}
 {% highlight c# tabtitle="C# [Cross-platform]" playgroundButtonLink="https://raw.githubusercontent.com/SyncfusionExamples/PDF-Examples/master/Annotation/Removing-the-sensitive-text-and-images-from-PDF-document/.NET/Removing-the-sensitive-text-and-images-from-PDF-document/Program.cs" %}